 - Bleeding diathesis, particularly causing epistaxis, bleeding gums and/or easy bruising.

-- Muscular or bony pain, particularly in the legs.
+- Bone or joint pain, particularly in the legs.

 - Troublesome constipation.